 - Adding additional questions on inbound lead forms or call centers from mass media advertising, social media or franchise portals that require additional background and/or financial responses

 - Referrals from trusted professionals in the franchise/financial/real estate industries’ ecosystems

 Regardless, the primary reason actionable performance from all these lead sources remains spotty is that often a lead isn’t ready to decide one way or another.
-They are “early stage”.
+They are “early stage”, sometime incredibly “early stage”.
 But they are “interested”.
 Right?
 So, you put them into your pipeline and hope for the best.
 The franchise industry knows there’s always needles in that haystack.
-But the needles have become more expensive and harder to find over the past decade.
+But the needles have become more expensive and harder to find over the past decade with mediocre conversion rates.